 While some of these are meant to cause minimal damage, there really is no solution that’s completely damage-free.
 When envisioning your perfect holiday display, give some thought to how it will be created.

 8. Choose chic vs kitsch

 Photo by Juliancolton, from Wikimedia Commons (public domain)

 Holiday light displays don’t have to be the grandiose versions seen on television shows, feature dancing Santa, or a light projector.
 If you’re looking for something stunning yet subdued, you can opt for chic lighting.
 “I recommend keeping it simple,” Coyle advises.
 “I like mostly white.
 It’s hard to go wrong.
 Similarly, if you make it all color, it’s also difficult to go wrong.”

 Coyle also notes that a display can start to feel less cohesive when colors that don’t go together are paired, and that too many lawn decorations can derail an otherwise simple design.

 If you’re hiring a professional to create your dream holiday light display, Coyle recommends making sure the company is reputable.
 Checking with the Better Business Bureau and reading online reviews can help you make the right decision when it comes time to hang your holiday lights.

-Whatever your holiday light display preferences, be sure to create something that you will enjoy.
-Then sit back, relax, and marvel at your home’s beautiful, festive exterior.
+Whatever your holiday light display is, be sure to create something that you will love to see.
+Once you’re done with this chore, you can sit back, relax, and marvel at your home’s festive exterior.